jinsongwei/xv6-public/README.md

         b.
 First, you need to create a syscall. (related files: defs.h, syscall.h, syscall.c, sysfile.c sysproc.c, user.h, usys.S).
 If you don't know how to create one, find a syscall such as open(), and see how it created.

         c.
 Then, you need to implement it.
 You will change the some code in proc.h and proc.c

+        d.
+Finally, you can create a user file and test your syscall count you just created.

     2. explain what policy of scheduler uses in xv6.

     3. Read the book chapter 1.